Weekends

 We have a vibrant community of full boarders and a number of weekly boarders choose to stay at school for certain weekends depending on the activities.
 This creates a fun and vibrant family of between 20 and 35 full boarders.

-We like to have every full boarder in school for the first and last weekends but during most other weekends the boarders are more than welcome to go home following their commitments on Friday (or Saturday if they are in Years 7 or 8 and have been selected for a sport fixture).
-We also have exeat weekends where most pupils go home but every pupil is more than welcome to stay with the Houseparents.
+We prefer to have every full boarder in school for the first and last weekends of each term, but during most other weekends, the boarders are more than welcome to go home following their commitments on Friday (or Saturday if they are in Years 7 or 8 and have been selected for a sport fixture).
+We don’t have any formal exeat weekends.
 All pupils go home (or to guardians) during half term.

-We also run special events such as themed sleepovers, camping challenges on Dartmoor and camp fire cooking by the River Tavy.
+We also run special events such as themed sleepovers, whole-year-group sleepovers, camping challenges on Dartmoor, and campfire cooking by the River Tavy.
 These are particularly popular and will regularly attract weekly and day pupils to come and board a little more often!

 Our catering is split between being on-site and the often-popular option of walking to College to join older siblings for a meal.
 This would normally be for Saturday lunch and supper, Sunday brunch and supper.
 We will also cook our own BBQs on Sunny Slopes or over the campfire by the river.